![]() EARTH SCIENCE

 pre-lab and post-lab assignments to be completed on your lab Canvas page.
 Labs

-begin in week 2.
-Check your lab canvas page for pre-lab activities before attending your first lab.
+page before attending your first lab.
 LECTURE QUIZZES: a short quiz follows every lecture.
 You are

 encouraged to take good notes during lectures; you may refer to your notes when

 answering the quizzes.
 The two lowest quiz grades will be dropped.
-Quizzes are
+The 25 quizzes

-worth 30% of your final grade.
+are worth 30% of your final grade (1.2% each).
 LECTURE EXAMS: there are four multiple-choice

 lecture exams, worth 40% of your final grade (10% each).
 Exams will consist of